pereznetworks/A-Course-Rating-API/README.md

       - waits and listens for http req on localhost:5000

-# Developer Notes:
+## Developer Notes:

-- erroring on the side of caution...
+- error on the side of caution...
   - for now removing nodemon from the development deps
   - will put nodemon back in once nodemon or its deps fix or remove the errant module

   - given alert regarding flatmap-stream
     - following the dependencies up to top most module